veltzer/demos-docker/examples/hello_ubuntu/README.md

 # Hello Ubuntu

-This is a docker image based on ubuntu
+This is a docker image based on Ubuntu